Odd zeta motive and linear forms in odd zeta values: Definition of the zeta motives

 As a consequence of Proposition~\ref{prop: excision}, we see that the unit~$n$-square~$\square^n=[0,1]^n\subset X_n(\C)-\accentset{\circ}{A}_n(\C)$ defines a class

 When viewed in~$\td{X}_n(\C)-\td{A}_n(\C)$, it is the class of the strict transform~$\td{\square}^n$, which has the combinatorial structure of an~$n$-cube truncated at one of its vertices.\\

 We now turn to a description of the de Rham realization of~$\Z^{(n)}$.
-Instead of giving a general description in terms of algebraic differential forms on~$X_n-A_n$, we will only give a way of defining many classes in~$\Z^{(n)}_\dR$, which will turn out to be enough.
+Instead of giving a general description in terms of algebraic differential forms on~$X_n-A_n$, we will only give a way of defining many classes in~$\Z^{(n)}_\dR$, which will turn out to be enough for our purposes.

 \begin{defi} An algebraic differential~$n$-form on~$X_n-A_n$ is said to be \emph{integrable} if it can be written as a linear combination of forms of the type

 with~$v_1,\ldots,v_n\geq 1$ and~$N\geq 0$ integers such that~$v_1+\cdots+v_n\geq N+1$, and~$f(x_1,\ldots,x_n)$ a polynomial with rational coefficients. \end{defi}